mapbox/carto/docs/mml.rst

 data
 """"
-This contains the actually style in the form of a string.
+This contains the actual style in the form of a string.